I’ve been hearing a lot about Buffett’s purchase of BNI.

 When I first calculated the intrinsic value of BNI, I chose to be conservative and reduced the latest year FCF by a significant amount as it was just too good compared to previous years.
 Not knowing about the details of BNI, I just left it at that and concluded that the intrinsic value had been reached at $87.

-If I now go back to the intrinsic value calculator and leave the FCF number as is with a default 11.6% growth rate and 9% discount rate, the stock price calculation shows the following:
+If I now go back to the stock valuation calculator and leave the FCF number as is with a default 11.6% growth rate and 9% discount rate, the stock valuation calculation shows the following:

 DCF Intrinsic Value: $104.30